Kitware/CMake/Help/manual/ctest.1.rst

 * The :ref:`hardware specification file <ctest-hardware-specification-file>`,
   described below, which describes the hardware resources available on the system, and
-* The :prop_test:`PROCESSES` property of tests, which describes the resources required by the test
+* The :prop_test:`RESOURCE_GROUPS` property of tests, which describes the resources required by the test

 When CTest runs a test, the hardware allocated to that test is passed in the form of a set of